 Smoking and PAD Risks

-According to a study in the Journal of the American Heart Association, smoking (a known risk factor for PAD) disproportionately raises the risk levels in the African American population.
+According to a different study in the Journal of the American Heart Association, smoking is a known risk factor for PAD.
+But it increases PAD risk for African Americans more than for other at risk groups.
 In this study, researchers followed 5300 participants between the ages of 21 and 84.
 Of those participants, 13% were current smokers and 19% were former smokers.

 Researchers found that current smokers were twice as likely as non-smokers to have PAD in their lower extremities.
 They were also eight times as likely to have calcium buildups in the aorta.
 And how much you smoked matters too: the more cigarettes a participant had smoked each day, the worse off their arterial health.